ywarezk/academeez/libs/courses/03_react/01_about-react-course/03_single-page-application/README.md

 ## React can be a team player

-React can be embedded in other sites as well
+React can be embedded in other sites as well.
+For example if you have a wordpress site, `React` can be combined in that site to draw part of the screen.
+But in this course we will not focus on combining React as part of another web site, rather we will use `React` to create something called `Single Page Applications`.
+To understand what a `Single Page Applications` is we have to look back on the history of the web.

 ## Looking on history